For a list of all reptiles, see list of reptiles and amphibians.

 “On the other hand, Confucius is made to say to his disciples, ‘I know how birds can fly, how fishes can swim, and how animals can run.
 But the runner may be snared, the swimmer may be hooked, and the flyer may be shot by the arrow.
 But there is the dragon.
 I cannot tell how he mounts on the wind through the clouds, and rises to heaven.
 Today I have seen Lao-tsze, and can only compare him to the dragon.’”

 Fortunately, there are ways to hurt them without them growing stronger.
 Blunt and piercing weapons injure them as normal, and flaming edged weapons will remove heads and cauterize the wound, preventing the normal regrowth.
 Ranged weapons and spells also function without issue.
+Note that the rules about edged weapons, flaming edged weapons, and blunt weapons apply to everyone who attacks a hydra, including summons and all other monsters.

 Hydras cannot fly, but they swim quickly through water.
 Lava will effectively stop them, however.